 Does the Lady Slipper Fit Your Garden?

-The name Cypripedium comes from a mix of Latin and Greek.
-It alludes to Cyprus, the island that was the mythical birthplace of Aphrodite (Venus) and "pedilum", a shoe or slipper (or feet), and so literally means Aphrodite's Slipper.
-The genus Cypripedium contains only the cold hardy slipper orchids.
+The name cypripedium comes from a mix of Latin and Greek.
+It alludes to Cyprus, the island that was the mythical birthplace of Aphrodite (Venus) and pedilum, a shoe or slipper (or feet), and so literally means Aphrodite's Slipper.
+The genus cypripedium contains only the cold hardy slipper orchids.
 Tropical slipper orchids are placed in the genera paphiopedilum, mexipedium, phragmipedium and selenipedilum.

-Unfortunately, the majority of Cypripedium sold in the US are still dug from the wild.
+Unfortunately, the majority of cypripediums sold in the US are still dug from the wild.
 Fortunately, the trade in nursery propagated plants is growing larger every year, although the price will never be able to compete with wild collected plants.
-Cypripedium grown from seed usually take from 6-8 years to reach flowering size, so when you see flowering size plants sold for less than $35, you can be pretty sure that they have been wild collected.
-Some specialty nurseries are selling young Cypripedium seedlings for less money, but since it is extremely difficult to have good survivability with young seedlings, be sure you're able to properly care for young plants.
+Cypripediums grown from seed usually take from 6-8 years to reach flowering size, so when you see flowering size plants sold for less than $35, you can be pretty sure that they have been wild collected.
+Some specialty nurseries are selling young cypripedium seedlings for less money, but since it is extremely difficult to have good survivability with young seedlings, be sure you're able to properly care for young plants.

 There has been a bit of talk about the role of mycorrhizal fungi in the survivability of cypripediums.
 The research now appears to show that mycorrhizal fungi are essential in the seed germination of species such as Cypripedium acaule, but does not appear to be required for their growth.
 Stay tuned, as research into their role continues.